-Water retention, also known as Edema, is caused by a few different reasons.
+Water retention, also known as Edema, is caused by a few different reasons and is common in those who have diabetes.
 It might be from a mild illness or condition.
 Other times when someone has water retention it could mean something more serious is happening in the body.
 Water retention is commonly seen as puffy swollen ankles, feet, wrists and arms.
 It is best to see a Doctor to make sure the cause of the water retention is not serious and that it can be cured.

 Diseases in the Kidneys, Liver, and Heart are known for expressing water.
 People who have Diabetes and take Thiazolidinediones medications are also known to have water retention.
 Thiazolidinediones are commonly used to treat Type 2 Diabetes.
 It helps that body produce more insulin.
 The negatives when using Thiazolidinediones medications is that is can lead to weight gain, and Edema.
 These symptoms usually go away after a few weeks of taking the treatment.

 There are three types of Edema that are associated with Diabetes.
 Macular Edema is one of the types.
 It consists of swelling in the macular which is near the retina’s center.
 This is the area that helps a person be able to read.
 It is also responsible for daytime vision and color reception.
 Diabetic Retinopathy caused Macular Edema is a complication caused by Diabetes.
 It starts by the leaking of fluid from blood vessels into the macula.
 Eventually this can cause the person to go blind.

 Pulmonary Edema is the second type.
 This happens if someone is using certain Diabetic medications and also if the person has cardiovascular problems.
 Treating this type of Edema consists of inserting a catheter which drains the fluids.